Home > Property > Who Pays the Court Costs for an Eviction in the UK?

 For all the above reasons the benefits of using a specialist property dispute solicitor often outweigh the costs.

-The expert property litigation team at Helix Law provides fixed fee services for both Section 8 and Section 21 evictions
+The expert property litigation team at Helix Law provides transparent costs for Section 8evictions

 Who Pays Court Costs After a Section 8?

-Because a Section 8 claim can end a lease before the contracted date, it’s more likely to be defended and require at least one hearing before the court.
+A Section 8 claim will always be listed for at least one hearing before the court.

 Court fees may increase depending on the complexity of the case.

-Unless your lease or AST agreement makes the tenant liable for lawyer’s fees, you won’t be able to recover those costs.
+Unless your tenancy agreement makes the tenant liable for lawyer’s fees, you won’t be able to recover those costs.

 Can Court Costs Be Recovered From a Tenant in England?

-Yes, a tenant can be made liable for some or all of the fixed court fees incurred through the Section 8 or Section 21 eviction process.
+Yes, a tenant can be made liable for some or all of the fixed court fees incurred through the Section 8 eviction process.

-However, legal fees paid to lawyers or solicitors cannot be recovered unless there is a provision for liability in the AST agreement or lease.
+However, legal fees paid to lawyers or solicitors cannot be recovered unless there is a provision for liability in the tenancy agreement.

 In some instances, your landlord insurance — if you have it — can cover some or all of your legal costs.